 The Pantanal is the world’s largest freshwater wetland, a seasonally flooded plain fed by the tributaries of the Paraguay River.
-At 68,000 square miles, it is almost 10 times the size of the Everglades.
+At 68,000 square miles, it is more than 20 times the size of the Everglades.

 The Pantanal is also one of the world’s most productive habitats.
 Annual floods, fed by tropical rains, create a giant nursery for aquatic life, including 260 species of fish.
 As the waters recede in the dry season, the Pantanal attracts a great influx of birds and other animals — one of the hemisphere’s greatest natural phenomena.

 Located in the upper Paraguay River basin, the Pantanal straddles Brazil’s border with Bolivia and Paraguay.
 About 80 percent of the Pantanal is in Brazil.